 Dr. Derrick Fox is an assistant professor of choral music education and choral conducting in the Ithaca College School of Music.
 He conducts the Ithaca College Chorus, the Ithaca College Madrigal ensemble and teaches choral conducting and choral rehearsal techniques.

-Dr. Fox’s upcoming conducting engagements include the Arkansas ACDA Treble honor choir, West Virginia All - State MS/JH Honor choir, St. Louis All Suburban 9-10 honor choir, NYSCAME/SCMEA All County Women's choir (NY), BCMEA All County High School Mixed honor choir (NY), DCMEA Jr. High All-County choir (NY), Blair County Junior High Choir (PA) and the 2016 Tennessee All-State Treble Honor choir and the 2017 Arkansas All-State Mens Choir.
+Dr. Fox’s upcoming conducting engagements include the Arkansas ACDA Treble honor choir, West Virginia All - State MS/JH Honor choir, St. Louis All Suburban 9-10 honor choir, NYSCAME/SCMEA All County Women's choir (NY), BCMEA All County High School Mixed honor choir (NY), DCMEA Jr. High All-County choir (NY), Blair County Junior High Choir (PA), 2016 Tennessee All-State Treble Honor choir and the 2017 Arkansas All-State Mens Choir.
 Dr. Fox is ecstatic to be chosen as a presenter for the 2015 American Choral Directors Association National Convention in Salt Lake City, Utah.